Urban and Community Forestry Program

 forestry@clarkcd.org

-Eligibility: Clark County residents in the Hazel Dell and Minnehaha areas are eligible for a free 1-gallon potted tree.
+Clark County residents in the Hazel Dell Community and Cougar Creek watershed are eligible for free trees.
 Not sure if you're eligible?
 Fill out the form and we'll get back to you.
-City of Vancouver residents are not eligible under our current funding.
+Please note: City of Vancouver residents are not eligible under our current funding.

 Please note that completing the interest form does not guarantee a free tree and is non-binding.